guoqi123/oncodriveCLUST/README.rst

 OncodriveCLUSTL
 ================

 One of the main goals of cancer research is the identification of the genomic elements that drive tumorigenesis.
-We present OncodriveCLUSTL, a sequence-based clustering method for the detection of cancer drivers in any genomic region of interest  using a local simulation of the mutational process affecting them.
+OncodriveCLUSTL is a new nucleotide sequence-based clustering algorithm to detect cancer drivers in genomic regions.
+OncodriveCLUSTL is based on a local background model derived from the nucleotide context mutational probabilities of the chort under study.
+Our method is able to identify well-known cancer drivers in coding regions.
+It can be applied to non-coding regions and non-human data.
 .. _readme license:

 License
 -------

-OncodriveCLUSTL will be available to the general public subject to certain conditions described in its `LICENSE <LICENSE>`_.
+OncodriveCLUSTL is available to the general public subject to certain conditions described in its `LICENSE <LICENSE>`_.

 .. _readme install:

 Installation
 ------------

 OncodriveCLUSTL depends on Python 3.5 and some external libraries.
-First you need to downloadn and uncompress the oncodriveclustl-0.1.0.tar.gz file.
+First you need to download and uncompress the oncodriveclustl-0.1.0.tar.gz file.
 Then you can install it with ``pip``::

         $ cd oncodriveclustl-0.1.0/